ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

    This module uses SFTP (Secure File Transfer Protocol) for the underlying transfer protocol; SCP (secure copy protocol) and Co:Z SFTP are not supported.
 In the case of Co:z SFTP, you can exempt the Ansible user id on z/OS from using Co:Z thus falling back to using standard SFTP.
 If the module detects SCP, it will temporarily use SFTP for transfers, if not available, the module will fail.

    Beginning in version 1.8.x, zos_copy will no longer attempt to correct a copy of a data type member into a PDSE that contains program objects.
-You can control this behavior using module option ``executable`` that will signify an executable is being copied into a PDSE with other executables.
+You can control this behavior using module option ``is_executable`` that will signify an executable is being copied into a PDSE with other executables.
 Mixing data type members with program objects will result in a (FSUM8976,./zos_copy.html) error.

    It is the playbook author or user's responsibility to ensure they have appropriate authority to the RACF FACILITY resource class.
 A user is described as the remote user, configured either for the playbook or playbook tasks, who can also obtain escalated privileges to execute as root or another user.